Harriet Taylor Upton: Death and legacy

 Harriet Taylor Upton died in Pasadena, California, on November 2, 1945, aged 91.
 She was inducted into the Ohio Women's Hall of Fame in 1981, in the category of Government and Military Service.

 In early 2010, Upton was proposed by the Ohio Historical Society as a finalist in a statewide vote for inclusion in Statuary Hall at the United States Capitol.

 The Harriet Taylor Upton House in Warren, Ohio, is a National Historic Landmark.

 In March 2021, Mike Loychik, a member of the Ohio House of Representatives proposed a bill that would rename Ohio's Mosquito Lake State Park to "Donald J. Trump State Park".
-In response to this, a local resident then began a petition with the goal of renaming it after Harriet Taylor Upton.
+In response to this, a local resident began a petition with the goal of renaming it after Harriet Taylor Upton.